Starting a T-Shirt business used to be almost impossible without a network or buyers, factories, and tons of blank tee shirts.

 No marketing to bring the customer to my page, nor did I have to deal with the customer in any way.

-- Printed the shirt
+- You create the shirt with Amazon’s specifications

-- Shipped it to the customer
+- Amazon ships it to the customer

-- Amazon paid me a royalty
+- You’re paid a royalty

 I was hooked